pizofreude/Haqqchainify/README.md

 The aim is to promote the Sharia-Compliant Ecosystem in the HaqqNetwork blockchain with its native cryptocurrency IslamicCoin $ISLM.

+User can add HAQQ theme as an overlay to their profile picture with just clicks of button.

+## Background

+Haqq Network is a blockchain network that issues Islamic Coin, its native cryptocurrency.
+It is fast, trusted and compatible with thousands of applications around the world.
+It is an EVM-equivalent chain based on Cosmos SDK.
+The technology behind Haqq makes it possible for any smart contract created on other EVM chains to be deployed onto the new network without any changes needed.
+Haqq is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.

+Haqqchainify is a community project that aims to promote Haqq Network and Islamic Coin by providing users with an easy way to show their support.
+The web app takes user image profile as input and overlays it with a HAQQ theme.
+The output image can then be used as a profile picture on social media platforms, serving as an organic advertisement for Haqq Network and Islamic Coin.
+The name Haqqchainify is a portmanteau of HAQQ + Blockchain + Signify.

 ## How to Use the WebApp

 * Go to the community website [Haqqchainify](URL_TO_BE_ADDED).